agarwalvipin/open_cfa/LOS/FRA/CFAI/Module 2.md

 -----

-  * **Matching Principle:** This principle dictates that expenses should be recognized in the same period as the revenues they helped generate. [cite: 74, 82] For example, the cost of the goods you sold this year should be expensed this year. [cite: 82]
+  * **Matching Principle:** This principle dictates that expenses should be recognized in the same period as the revenues they helped generate.
+For example, the cost of the goods you sold this year should be expensed this year.

   * **Capitalize vs. Expense:** This is one of the most important judgments management makes.

-      * **Capitalize:** If an expenditure is expected to provide a benefit for *more than one* accounting period, its cost is recorded as an asset on the balance sheet (capitalized) and then expensed over its useful life via depreciation or amortization. [cite: 83]
+      * **Capitalize:** If an expenditure is expected to provide a benefit for *more than one* accounting period, its cost is recorded as an asset on the balance sheet (capitalized) and then expensed over its useful life via depreciation or amortization.
           * **Indian Context:** When **Reliance Industries** builds a new refinery for ₹50,000 crore, that cost is capitalized as Property, Plant, & Equipment (PPE).
 A portion of that cost is then expensed as depreciation each year for many years.
-      * **Expense:** If an expenditure benefits only the *current* period, it is expensed immediately on the income statement. [cite: 83]
+      * **Expense:** If an expenditure benefits only the *current* period, it is expensed immediately on the income statement.
           * **Indian Context:** The salary paid to the manager of a **Big Bazaar** store for the month of July is expensed in July.

   * **Impact on Financial Statements & Ratios:**